ansible-collections/ibm_zos_cics/docs/source/modules/cmci_create.rst

 Synopsis
 --------
-- Create definitional CICS® or CICSPlex® SM resources in CICS regions, by initiating POST requests via the CMCI REST API.
+- Create definitional CICS® or CICSPlex® SM resources in CSD and BAS repositories, by initiating POST requests via the CMCI REST API.
 The CMCI REST API can be configured in CICSPlex SM or stand-alone regions (SMSS).
 For information about the API, see `CMCI REST API <https://www.ibm.com/support/knowledgecenter/SSGMCP_5.6.0/reference-system-programming/cmci/clientapi_overview.html>`_.
 For information about how to compose POST requests, see `CMCI POST requests <https://www.ibm.com/support/knowledgecenter/SSGMCP_5.6.0/reference-system-programming/cmci/clientapi_post.html>`_.